Skip to content

 Is Lavender Farming Profitable?

 Lavender is an important economic crop.
 However, proper marketing is essential to get long-term success in the business.
 Generally, the common use of lavender is for decoration.
 Additionally, there are other popular ways people use lavender.
-Some of the more popular ways include culinary, essential oil, U-pick, and crafts.
+Some popular ways include culinary, essential oil, U-pick, and crafts.
 Oil production in the United States can not compete with wholesale markets such as Australia, New Zealand, and France.

 Lavender flowers yield abundant nectar which yields high-quality honey for beekeepers.
 Lavender varietal honey is produced primarily in the nations around the Mediterranean and marketed worldwide as a premium product.
 Additionally, lavender candied lavender blossoms are essential items for cake decorations.